celo-org/docs/docs/community/release-process/attestation-service.md

 ### Git branches

-Each minor version of Attestation Service has its own “release branch”, e.g. `release/attestation-service/1.0`.

 Development is done on the `master` branch, which corresponds to the next major or minor version.
 Changes to be included in a patch release of an existing minor version are cherry-picked to that existing release branch.

 ### Git tags